Apprentice Teaching

 Getting Recommended for Certification

-You'll get a lot of information about completing the certification process in the Apprentice Teaching seminar, UTS 170.
+You'll get a lot of information about completing the certification process in the seminar, UTS 170.
 Here are some basics:

-- Usually, students take the required exams—Pedagogy and Professional Responsibility and a content exam—during the Apprentice Teaching semester.
+• Usually, students take the required exams—Pedagogy and Professional Responsibility and a content exam—during the final field experience semester.